 You need to carefully evaluate the sources you use for the healthcare content you create.

-On the internet, just about anything goes.
-But your healthcare consumers hold you to a higher standard.
-They expect trustworthy, valuable healthcare content from your hospital.
-That's why you need to carefully evaluate the sources you use for the healthcare content you create.
+That’s why you want to ensure that any healthcare content from your hospital is trustworthy and valuable, and you need to carefully evaluate the sources you use for the content you create.

 6 questions good health content researchers ask

 1. Who paid for it?
-Take a look at the "About Us" section of the website you're considering using information from.
-It should state who runs the site and describe its purpose, as well as explain how the sponsoring organization is funded.
+Take a look at the “About Us” section of the website you're considering using information from.
+Things to check for there:

-Sometimes what's missing can provide important clues about a site's purpose and reliability.
-A trustworthy site will include contact information and cite its sources.
+- How is the sponsoring organization funded?
+Sometimes what’s missing can provide important clues about a site’s purpose and reliability.
+A trustworthy site will include contact information.

-2. What's the source of the information?
-It's not unusual for a health or medical site to carry information collected from other sources.
-But these should be identified and preferably have a link to the original information.
+2. What’s the source?
+It’s not unusual for a health or medical site to carry information collected from other sources.
+But these sources should be identified, and the site should preferably have a link to the original information.

 4. Is it fact or opinion?
 It should be clear who wrote the health content and where the original data came from.
 If healthcare information appears to be based solely on someone’s opinion or personal experience, it probably doesn’t pass the quality test.

 6. Does the site collect personal information?
-If a site asks you to open an account, subscribe or sign in, that's not necessarily a red flag.
-But make sure you know what will be done with that information.
+If a site asks you to open an account, subscribe or sign in, that’s not necessarily a red flag.
+But make sure you know what will be done with that private information.
 Look for privacy statements and policies that ensure the site is secure.

 Stuck?
 Use your healthcare experts

-And, finally, remember: Healthcare consumers may be asking these same six questions about the healthcare content you create for them.
+And, finally, remember that healthcare consumers may be asking these same six questions about the healthcare content you create for them.
 So make sure your hospital website passes the test too.

 Your source for compelling healthcare content

 Coffey produces healthcare content you can count on.
 We know that our clients—and their reputations—rely on us to provide trustworthy information.
 So we hold ourselves to the highest standards of accuracy.
-Learn more about how we create content or contact us to find out more about putting our content team to work for your organization.
+Check out some of our healthcare content success stories or contact us to find out more about putting our content team to work for your organization.

 Get the latest news and resources in healthcare marketing delivered straight to your inbox.